-In these times of heightened awareness, when Aids is front page news, no one -especially dentists and their patients - can pretend ignorance of this worldwide threat.
+In these times of heightened awareness, when the Covid virus is front page news, no one -especially dentists and their patients - can pretend ignorance of this worldwide threat.
 Our office is keenly aware that hepatitis B, influenza.
 Tuberculosis, and many other pathogenic (disease producing) bacteria are communicable.
-With the invasion of the HIV virus, we double out efforts to achieve the most sterile dental environment possible.
+With the invasion of the Covid virus, we double out efforts to achieve the most sterile dental environment possible.
 Our aim is to find the best that technology has to offer to keep the practice safe for our patients and our staff.
 We meet and exceed the infection control standards of the American Dental Association and Centers for Disease Control.
 Our rigid protocols are familiar: masks, gloves and eye protection.
 But other safeguards are more subtle.
 We use the best methods to sterilize our instruments and use as many disposable items as possible to diminish the chance of cross-contamination.
 Staff members are meticulous in the disinfection of furniture, trays, and counters between every patient.
 Our patients deserve the highest standards possible and we wouldn't have it any other way.

 Dental emergencies can happen and we are always on call.
 Our after hours voice mail has instructions on contacting the doctor.
 Until he can respond, here's what to do: -Broken Fillings: Rinse your mouth gently with lukewarm water to remove debris (dissolved table salt or baking soda is soothing).
 If the tooth is sensitive, protect it with dental wax (found in your drug store) or in a pinch, sugarless gum. - Lost Crown: Save the crown if possible.
 Try to affix the crown with denture adhesive or if it won't stick, use wax to protect the tooth from air. - Knocked Out Tooth: If we can treat you within an hour, chances are we can reseat the tooth for good.
 Don't touch the root - this could damage delicate nerves.
 Gently replace the tooth where it belongs, or keep it moist in milk. - Toothache: Rinse your mouth with warm salt water; try to floss away any food particles.
 Ice packs and numbing agent may make you comfortable.
 See our office ASAP!